genakrikadil/wendy_addams_bot/README.md

     ├── ask_llama.py (Interface to ollama server)
     ├── hallucination.py (workaround for ollama glitches)
-    ├── book_of_psalms.py (RAG: reads Psalm if asked) ├── Psalms.json (The Book of Psalms)
-    ├── render_html.py (convert bot response into HTML) ├── translate.py (Translates user input into English) ├── requirements.txt (to give to PIP)
+    ├── book_of_psalms.py (RAG: reads Psalm if asked) ├── Psalms.json (The Book of Psalms in json format) ├── render_html.py (convert bot responses into HTML) ├── translate.py (Translates user input into English) ├── requirements.txt (to give to PIP or docker) ├── Dockerfile (to build docker file)
-    ├── Dockerfile
-    ├── docker-compose.yml
+    ├── docker-compose.yml (to build docker file)
-    └── README.md
+    └── README.md (this file)

 # How to Run: